Shadowless rapidly rotating yet not ultraspinning Kerr-AdS$_4$ and Kerr-Newman-AdS$_4$ black holes

 It is easy to obtain that when the rotation parameter of the black hole is larger than the critical value $a_{c}$, i.e. $a_c\simeq 0.741 l$ for the Kerr-AdS$_4$ black hole with $\bar{m}=1$, the NHC will appear outside the event horizon of the black hole.
 Apparently, the ultraspinning limit ($a\rightarrow l$) of the black hole is not a necessary but sufficient condition for the appearance of the NHC outside the event horizon of black hole.
 Thus, we further confirm that the superentropic-ness of the black hole is unrelated to the presence of the NHC outside the event horizon of the rotating AdS black hole.

 To summarize, by investigating the NHC of the Kerr-(Newman)-AdS$_4$ black hole, we find that there exists a critical value $a_{c}$ for the rotation parameter $a$.
 When the rotation parameter of the black hole is smaller than this critical value, the NHC only exists inside the Cauchy horizon.
 Once $a$ is larger than this critical value, the Kerr-(Newman)-AdS$_4$ black hole will have the NHC both inside the Cauchy horizon and outside the event horizon.
-The appearance of the NHC outside the event horizon leads to the disappearance of the black hole shadow due to that the NHC will scatter light diffusely.
+Our results demonstrate that the NHC can exist outside the event horizon of the black hole which is not ultraspinning, in sharp contrast to the conclusion that the Kerr-(Newman)-AdS$_4$ black hole has the NHC outside the event horizon only when it is ultraspinning~\cite{CQG38-045018,CQG36-245017}.
+The fact that the shadows of the rotating AdS black holes cannot be obtained if the rotation parameter is larger than a critical value seems to suggest that the appearance of the NHC outside the event horizon leads to the disappearance of the black hole shadow.
 Thus, for the rapidly rotating yet not ultraspinning the Kerr-(Newman)-AdS$_4$ black holes, we will not see their shadows neither.
-Our results give an explanation for why it is very hard to study the shadows of the common rotating AdS black holes in some special cases (for example, the rotation parameter is very close to the AdS radius) \cite{PRD89-124004}, and confirm that the superentropic-ness of ultraspinning black holes is unrelated to the presence of the NHC outside the event horizon.
+Our results confirm that the superentropic-ness of ultraspinning black holes is unrelated to the presence of the NHC outside the event horizon.
 Finally, we believe that our work can be generalized to other rotating AdS black holes, and for these black holes there is also a critical value for the rotation parameter.

 \acknowledgments We thank Professor Shuang-Qing Wu and Mr. Yuebing Zhou for helpful discussions.
-This work is supported by the National Natural Science Foundation of China under Grants No. 11675130, No. 11775077, No. 11690034, No. 12075084, and by the Science and Technology Innovation Plan of Hunan province under Grant No. 2017XK2019.
+This work is supported by the National Natural Science Foundation of China under Grants No. 11675130, No. 11775077, No. 11690034, No. 12075084, by the National Key Research and Development Program of China Grant No. 2020YFC2201502, and by the Science and Technology Innovation Plan of Hunan province under Grant No. 2017XK2019.